frreiss/tf-dev-conf/README.md

 4. `~/tf-dev-conf/testenv.sh`
 5. `conda activate ./testenv`
 6. `pip install ./pip_package/*.whl`
+7. `cd ./testenv`: Can't run TensorFlow from the root of a TensorFlow source tree.
-7. `jupyter lab` (to try out your changes)
+8. `jupyter lab` (to try out your changes)

 **Phase 2b:** Build/test on the cloud.
 These steps can run at the same time as 2a.

 1. Create a large virtual machine or container.
 I use a 56-core VM with 128GB of memory and local flash storage.
 2. Import this repository's scripts and configuration to your VM/container
 3. `tfc my-pr-name`: Check out a copy of your branch to the cloud machine.
+4. `cd tf-my-pr-name`
+5. `tfcc`
-4. `bbd`: Run pre-commit sanity checks like `pylint`.
+6. `bbd`: Run pre-commit sanity checks like `pylint`.
 Fix any problems that arise while the next step runs.
-5. `bbtd`: Full regression test suite from a Docker environment.
+7. `bbtd`: Full regression test suite from a Docker environment.

 **Phase 3:** Prepare PR: